Cabbage is one of the most popular plants that thrive well when planted with a beneficial companion plant.

 |Cabbage Companion Plants||What not to plant with Cabbage|

 |1.
 Beets||1.
 Lettuce|

 |6.
 Rosemary||6.
 Rue|

 Members of the cabbage family such as kale, Brussels sprouts, cauliflower, and broccoli grow well with beets.
 Beet Contyributes essential minerals to the soil and this can be taken up slowly by cabbages throughout the season.

 Beets have many suitable garden companion and some of the best companion plants for beets is cabbage.
 The beets leave although best eaten also makes a wonderful addition to the composer pile.

 Onions are a great companion for cabbages as it naturally repels pests that attach cabbages.
-Onions should never be planted close to other onions such as leeks, shallots, or garlic due to onion magnets which could easily travel quickly from plant to plant and keep onions away from peas and beans too.
+Onions should never be planted close to other onions such as leeks, shallots, or garlic due to onion magnets that could easily travel quickly from plant to plant and keep onions away from peas and beans.

 Onions are great at repelling insect pests like cabbage loopers, cabbage worms, cabbage maggots, and any other pests that plague cabbage crops.
 They are also believed to enhance the flavor of cabbage plants.